mikaelkall/vagrant-docker-swarm/readme.md

 ## Summary

 This project start docker swarm minions in vagrant.
-Good for testing swarm before running it in production.
+Project can be used to test your application in a swarm in vagrant before move to production.

 ## Usage

     vagrant up
-    ./env.sh
+    vagrant ssh master
+    sudo -i
     docker info

 ### Prerequisites

 1. Docker
 2. Vagrant

-Be sure user that you started the vagrant boxes have access to the docker daemon.